dorneanu/roam/content/books/building_a_second_brain.md

     -   Reponsibilities you want to manage over time (long-term efforts)
 -   **Resources**
     -   Topics/Interests that might be useful in the future
+    -   What topics are you interested in?
+        -   Architecture; Interior design; English literature; Beer brewing.
+    -   What subjects are you researching?
+        -   Habit formation; Notetaking; Project management; Nutrition.
+    -   What useful information do you want to be able to reference?
+        -   Vacation itineraries; Life goals; Stock photos; Product testimonials.
+    -   Hobbies
+    -   Passions

 -   **Archives**
     -   _Inactive_ items from the categories above